 If your test score is below 160 GRE / 700 GMAT: retake before applying.
 One more test date is almost always worth it.
 A low test score at a quantitatively rigorous program like Wharton is a harder hole to dig out of than at most other M7 deferred programs.

-If you want a real read on where your Wharton Moelis application stands, book a coaching session.
-I'll tell you exactly where your profile is strong, where you're exposed, and what to do about it before you submit.
+The playbook's school research module covers how to evaluate whether Wharton Moelis belongs on your list and how to build the case given your specific profile.
+If you want a real read on where your Wharton Moelis application stands, coaching covers exactly where your profile is strong, where you're exposed, and what to do about it before you submit.